 WHY GO: A case can be made that Burlington VT – or more generally, the whole of Vermont – begat the Farm to Table dining movement.
-Asking about the “best” restaurant in town – “and it has to source locally” – one is met with incredulous looks and the claim, “every restaurant here buys from local farms.”
-So, yeah, there’s the fantastic food aspect of Burlington.
+Ask about the “best” restaurant in town – “and it has to source locally” – one is met with snickers.
+“Every restaurant here buys from local farms!”

 Things to Do in Greater Burlington VT

 Over 100,000 Vermont Teddy Bears (named after Theodore Roosevelt) are made in this factory.
 One that, I must admit, I was ready to pass up in favor of spending an extra hour in Burlington a few miles away.
 I’m glad I didn’t.